cyber-dojo/runner/README.md

 - Not Yet Live.

 API:
-  * All methods receive their arguments in a json hash.
+  * All methods receive their named arguments in a json hash.
   * All methods return a json hash with a single key.
     * If the method completes, the key equals the method's name.
     * If the method raises an exception, the key equals "exception".